bahp/vital-oucru-clinical/docs/source/datasets/overview.rst

             height="750px;"
             width="100%"></iframe>

 The 32dx dataset
 ----------------

-We performed a STROBE-compliant [18] prospective observational study at the National Hospital for Tropical Diseases (NHTD), Hanoi, Vietnam, between June 2013 and February 2014.
+We performed a STROBE-compliant prospective observational study at the National Hospital for Tropical Diseases (NHTD), Hanoi, Vietnam, between June 2013 and February 2014.
 Ethical approval was obtained from the Oxford Tropical Research Ethics Committee and the Ethics Review Committee at NHTD, and written informed consent was obtained from all participants or the parents/guardians of children.
 Adults and children >5 years of age with a clinical diagnosis of possible dengue were eligible for enrollment into either of 2 study arms.
-In the outpatient arm, participants presenting within 72 hours of fever onset could be enrolled if no alternative cause for the fever was identified [19].
-For the inpatient arm, any patient admitted to NHTD with suspected dengue with warning signs or severe dengue was eligible [3].
+In the outpatient arm, participants presenting within 72 hours of fever onset could be enrolled if no alternative cause for the fever was identified.
+For the inpatient arm, any patient admitted to NHTD with suspected dengue with warning signs or severe dengue was eligible.
 All patients were reviewed daily until fully recovered and afebrile, or for up to 6 days after enrollment.
 Standardized clinical information was recorded daily, including findings of detailed clinical examination and hemodynamic assessment.
 A complete blood cell count was performed daily, with additional samples obtained for a biochemical profile and dengue diagnostics at enrollment, at defervescence, and at a follow-up visit 10–14 days after illness onset.
 Any outpatient requiring admission continued to be followed up daily in hospital, with the indication for admission documented, and all management interventions were recorded.
 Additional investigations, including ultrasonography and/or chest radiology, were performed if clinically indicated.

 .. raw:: html